apache/trafficserver/doc/admin-guide/introduction.en.rst

    first-served order.
 This connection queueing shields users from any server restart downtime.

-The figure below illustrates the Traffic Server processes.
+The figure below illustrates the |TS| processes.

 .. figure:: ../static/images/admin/process.jpg
    :align: center
-   :alt: Illustration of the Traffic Server Processes
+   :alt: Illustration of the |TS| Processes

-   Illustration of the Traffic Server Processes
+   Illustration of the |TS| Processes

 Administration Tools
 --------------------

-Traffic Server offers the following administration options:
+|TS| offers the following administration options:

--  The :program:`traffic_ctl` command-line interface is a text-based interface from which you can monitor Traffic Server performance and network traffic, as well as configure the Traffic Server system.
+-  The :program:`traffic_ctl` command-line interface is a text-based interface from which you can monitor |TS| performance and network traffic, as well as configure the |TS| system.

--  Various configuration files enable you to configure Traffic Server through a simple file-editing and signal-handling interface.
+-  Various configuration files enable you to configure |TS|
+   through a simple file-editing and signal-handling interface.
 Any changes you make through :program:`traffic_ctl` are automatically made to the configuration files as well.

 -  Finally, there is a clean C API which can be put to good use from a multitude of languages.
-The Traffic Server Admin Client demonstrates this for Perl.
+The |TS| Admin Client demonstrates this for Perl.

 Traffic Analysis Options
 ========================

-Traffic Server provides several options for network traffic analysis and
+|TS| provides several options for network traffic analysis and
 monitoring:

 -  :program:`traffic_ctl` enables you to collect and process statistics obtained from network traffic information.

--  Transaction logging enables you to record information (in a log file) about every request Traffic Server receives and every error it detects.
-By analyzing the log files, you can determine how many clients used the Traffic Server cache, how much information each of them requested, and what pages were most popular.
+-  Transaction logging enables you to record information (in a log file) about every request |TS| receives and every error it detects.
+By analyzing the log files, you can determine how many clients used the |TS| cache, how much information each of them requested, and what pages were most popular.
 You can also see why a particular transaction was in error and what state the Traffic Server was in at a particular time.
-For example, you can see that Traffic Server was restarted.
+For example, you can see that
+   |TS| was restarted.

-   Traffic Server supports several standard log file formats, such as Squid and Netscape, and its own custom format.
+   |TS| supports several standard log file formats, such as
+   Squid and Netscape, and its own custom format.
 You can analyze the standard format log files with off-the-shelf analysis packages.
 To help with log file analysis, you can separate log files so that they